MarcoDorantes/XlsxCommand/README.md

 ```

 ### 6. Create an Excel XLSX Worksheet with multiple tabs using PowerShell classes.
-This example writes the same values and tabs as the example #5, and also specifies the cell data type and cell horizontal alignment for the data cells by CLR attributes in the corresponding properties in PowerShell classes:
+This example writes the same values and tabs as the example #5, and also specifies the cell data type and cell horizontal alignment for the data cells by CLR attributes in the corresponding properties of PowerShell classes:
 ```
 Import-Module XlsxCommand